 Missing Work Excuse Email and Letter Examples

-When you're required to formally notify your employer in writing when you have either missed work or won't be able to come to work, it's important to write a professional email message or letter with the basic details of why you were absent.
+When you're required to formally notify your employer in writing when you have either missed work, won't be able to come to work, or would like to take a day off, it's important to write a professional email message or letter with the basic details of why you were or will be absent.
+Even if you're not required to provide a formal excuse, it's a good idea to send a short email to explain your absence.

 If you're sending an email to say you won't be in the office today, a brief message should be sufficient to provide your boss with appropriate notice.
 If you're requesting a leave of absence or other extended time off, however, you will need to provide more detailed information in your request.